What is Juneteenth? 5 things to know about the longest-running African American holiday

 In 2021, Congress voted to make Juneteenth the 12th federal holiday.
 Before the vote, it was already a state holiday in New York and New Jersey.

-3. Why has Juneteenth become so important in the last year?
+3. Why has Juneteenth become so important?

 In 2020, there was a renewed interest in the day that celebrates freedom, following nationwide protests over police brutality and the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery and other Black Americans.